On Eagleson's theorem in the non-stationary setup: Vector-valued processes

-Since $T$ and its reciprocal appear in the right hand side of (\ref{GenB}) we do not expect to get better rates than the above under Assumption \ref{Ass1} (of course, certain rates can be obtained when $\del_j$ diverges polynomially fast to $0$ and when $r$ only satisfies certain moment conditions).
+Since $T$ and its reciprocal appear in the right hand side of (\ref{GenB}) we do not expect to get better rates than the above only under Assumption \ref{Ass1} (of course, certain rates can be obtained when $\del_j$ diverges polynomially fast to $0$ and when $r$ and $g_j$ only satisfy certain moment conditions).